What is the Voiceflow API and how do you use it?

 Requests vs. responses in Voiceflow

-The blue is the user request and everything else is part of the response. turn 1 has an implicit request, which is to launch the conversation.
+The blue is the user request and everything else is part of the response.
+Turn 1 has an implicit request, which is to launch the conversation.

 This is a simpler example, but Voiceflow is not limited to being a linear flowchart.
 You can create complex, open-ended conversations that allow the user to switch contexts and jump around, even with no lines between blocks!
 For more info, learn about Intent Block.